Junyu-sev/Core-code/README.md

 - **Python/R**
 - Gwaslab to wash data into vcf framat in GR37/hg19
 - Series of IEU packages to conduct Two-sample MR analysis locally

+## 7.Colocalization analysis
+- **R**
+- gwasglue to match vcf files in given chrompos
+- conc for colocalization analysis